postmanlabs/labs-docs/src/pages/docs/api-governance/api-definition/openapi2.md

 | Issue description | Possible fix |
 | ----------- | ----------- |
-| One or more [operation objects](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/3.1.0.md#operation-object) in your API schema doesn't have a description. | A verbose explanation of the operation's behavior provides your users with important context.
+| One or more [operation objects](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/3.1.0.md#operation-object) in your API schema doesn't have a description. | A verbose explanation of the operation's behavior provides your API's consumers with important context.
 Add a description for each operation object.

 #### Resolution